John Perdew

 John P. Perdew (born August 30, 1943) is a theoretical condensed matter physicist known for his contributions to the fields of solid-state physics and quantum chemistry.
 His work on density functional theory has led to him being one of the world's most cited physicists.
-Perdew currently teaches and conducts research at Temple University.
+Perdew currently teaches and conducts research at Tulane University.

 Early life and education

 John Perdew was born and raised in Cumberland, Maryland.
 After showing an aptitude for mathematics in high school, Perdew received a National Merit Scholarship and attended Gettysburg College, where he developed his interest in physics.

 Perdew graduated Summa cum laude from Gettysburg College with a Bachelor of Arts in physics in 1965.
 He then received a Ph.D. in physics from Cornell University in 1971.
 His doctoral advisor was John W. Wilkins, who introduced Perdew to solid-state theory.

 Academic career

-Perdew began his academic career as a postdoctoral fellow under Sy Vosko at the University of Toronto from 1971–74, and then with David Langreth at Rutgers University from 1975-77.
+Perdew began his academic career as a postdoctoral fellow under Sy Vosko at the University of Toronto from 1971 to 1974, and then with David Langreth at Rutgers University from 1975 to 1977.

 Perdew started his teaching career in 1977 at Tulane University, where he taught until 2013.
-During his time at Tulane, Perdew taught physics and supervised nine completed Ph.D.’s as well as 11 postdoctoral fellows.
+During his time at Tulane, Perdew taught physics and supervised nine completed Ph.D.'s as well as 11 postdoctoral fellows.
 He received the Outstanding Researcher Award from Tulane's School of Science and Engineering in 2007 and the President's Awards for Excellence in Professional and Graduate Teaching in 2009.

 In 2013, Perdew moved to Temple University, where he is a Laura H. Carnell Professor of Physics and Chemistry at Temple's School of Science and Technology, as well as the founding director of the Center for Materials Theory.
+In 2023, Perdew returned to Tulane University as a Professor of Physics.